-NOTICE IS HEREBY GIVEN that electronic bids will be received by Edward H. Adelman, Executive Director of the Massachusetts State College Building Authority (the "Executive Director"), for the purchase of Refunding Revenue Bonds Series 2019B (Federally Taxable) (the "Series 2019B Bonds"), of the Massachusetts State College Building Authority (the "Authority") to be sold in an aggregate principal amount of \$53,150,000.
-Bids for the purchase of the Series 2019B Bonds will be submitted via Parity.
+NOTICE IS HEREBY GIVEN that electronic bids will be received by Edward H. Adelman, Executive Director of the Massachusetts State College Building Authority (the "Executive Director"), for the purchase of Project Revenue Bonds, Series 2021B (the "Series 2021B Bonds"), of the Massachusetts State College Building Authority (the "Authority") to be sold in an aggregate principal amount of \$2,325,000.\ Bids for the purchase of the Series 2021B Bonds will be submitted via Parity.
 No other method of submitting bids will be accepted.
 The bids will be received via Parity up to the time described below under the captions "Time" and "Procedures for Electronic Bidding."

-The Series 2019B Bonds will be special obligations of the Authority payable solely from the Revenues and Pledged Funds provided under the provisions of Chapter 703 of the Massachusetts Acts of 1963, as amended, the Trust Agreement dated as of November 1, 1994, as amended and restated (the "Trust Agreement"), and the Contract for Financial Assistance, Management and Services dated as of February 1, 2003, as amended (the "Contract").
+The Series 2021B Bonds will be special obligations of the Authority payable solely from the Revenues and Pledged Funds provided under the provisions of Chapter 703 of the Massachusetts Acts of 1963, as amended, the Trust Agreement dated as of November 1, 1994, as amended, supplemented and restated, between the Authority and U.S. Bank National Association, as successor trustee (the "Trust Agreement"), and the Contract for Financial Assistance, Management and Services dated as of February 1, 2003, as amended, between the Authority and the Commonwealth of Massachusetts, acting by and through the Board of Higher Education (the "Contract").
 The Preliminary Official Statement referred to below contains certain information regarding the Authority and should be read in conjunction herewith.

-NEITHER THE FAITH AND CREDIT NOR THE TAXING POWER OF THE COMMONWEALTH OF MASSACHUSETTS OR OF ANY POLITICAL SUBDIVISION OR INSTRUMENTALITY THEREOF IS PLEDGED TO THE PAYMENT OF THE PRINCIPAL OF OR PREMIUM OR INTEREST ON THE SERIES 2019B BONDS.
+NEITHER THE FAITH AND CREDIT NOR THE TAXING POWER OF THE COMMONWEALTH OF MASSACHUSETTS OR OF ANY POLITICAL SUBDIVISION OR INSTRUMENTALITY THEREOF IS PLEDGED TO THE PAYMENT OF THE PRINCIPAL OF OR PREMIUM OR INTEREST ON THE SERIES 2021B BONDS.

 Time.
-Bids will be received by the Authority via Parity at 10:45 a.m.
-(Eastern Standard Time) on January 15, 2019 (subject to the provisions described below under the caption "Procedures for Electronic Bidding") or at such later date and/or other time as shall be established by the Executive Director and communicated on Thompson Municipal Market Monitor News (www.tm3.com) ("TM3"), as described herein under the caption "Change of Bid Date or Time."
-If no legal bid or bids are received for the Series 2019B Bonds on January 15, 2019, an alternative date and time may be designated by the Executive Director and communicated on TM3.
+Bids will be received by the Authority via Parity at 11:00 a.m.
+(Eastern Time) on July 13, 2021 (subject to the provisions described below under the caption "Procedures for Electronic Bidding") or at such later date and/or other time as shall be established by the Executive Director and communicated on Thompson Municipal Market Monitor News (www.tm3.com) ("TM3"), as described herein under the caption "Change of Bid Date or Time."
+If no legal bid or bids are received for the Series 2021B Bonds on July 13, 2021, an alternative date and time may be designated by the Executive Director and communicated on TM3.

-Details of the Series 2019B Bonds.
-The Series 2019B Bonds will be dated and bear interest, calculated on the basis of 30-day months and a 360-day year, from the date of delivery, at the rate per annum per maturity specified by the successful bidder, payable semiannually on November 1 and May 1 in each year until maturity, beginning May 1, 2019.
-The Series 2019B Bonds shall mature or come due through mandatory sinking fund redemptions on May 1 of each year, as shown below, in the principal amounts specified by the successful bidder:
+Details of the Series 2021B Bonds.
+The Series 2021B Bonds will be dated and bear interest, calculated on the basis of 30-day months and a 360-day year, from the date of delivery, at the rate per annum per maturity specified by the successful bidder, payable semiannually on November 1 and May 1 in each year until maturity, beginning November 1, 2021.
+The Series 2021B Bonds shall mature or come due through mandatory sinking fund redemptions on May 1 of each year and in the principal amounts shown below, subject to the provisions described below under the caption "Adjustments to Principal Amount".

-Series 2019B Bonds
+Series 2021B Bonds